On This Page

 A Guide for New Union Officers

 This guide includes general information regarding LMRDA requirements that apply to unions and union officers and offers suggestions on how to comply with these requirements.
 Although this guide is designed primarily for newly elected presidents and financial officers, it should be helpful to all new officers.
-Additional information about the LMRDA is available from the OLMS field offices listed on page 4.
+Additional information about the LMRDA is available on the OLMS website at www.dol.gov/agencies/olms.

 - Unions must make annual financial reports available to their members and permit members to examine supporting records for just cause.